jmaris/telebot/README.md

 tb.authorise('your telegram bot token here')
 ```
 - the _tb_ in the above code can be replaced by whatever you wish, What we are doing here is creating a python object that will communicate with telegram's bot API for us.
 In this documentation the object will be named tb throughout.
 - You will need to replace yourtelegrambottokenhere by your telegram bot token (obviously).
-In order to learn more about obtaining one, I recommend you check out telegrams Introduction to bots (https://core.telegram.org/bots).
+In order to learn more about obtaining one, We recommend you check out telegrams Introduction to bots (https://core.telegram.org/bots).

 ####Checking everything's working
 Before starting to code, we recommend you ensure that your token is working as expected, the best way to do this is using the getme function.